Rajpratik71/linux-manPages/lesskey.md

        \kx    DELETE

        A backslash followed by any other character indicates that character is to be taken literally.
-Characters which must be preceded by  back‐ slash include caret, space, tab and the backslash itself.
+Characters which must be preceded by backslash include caret,  space,  tab  and  the  backslash itself.

        An  action  may be followed by an "extra" string.
 When such a command is entered while running less, the action is performed, and then the extra string is parsed, just as if it were typed in to less.
 This feature can be used in certain cases to extend the functionality of a command.
 For example, see the "{" and ":t" commands in the example below.
 The extra string has a special meaning for the "quit" action: when less quits, first character of the extra string is used as its exit status.

 EXAMPLE
        The following input file describes the set of default command keys used by less:

             #command
             \r        forw-line